Are you thinking about voyaging to Bhaktapur but have no idea, What to visit there? How to get there? What to eat? Or, what is so special about it?

 You don’t need to worry about the hotels and restaurants on the site.
 Once you reach there, you will discover it yourself.
 That is why I didn’t suggest anything about it.

 Nagarkot, the highest point of Bhaktapur is one beautiful place that you simply could not ignore.

 Nagarkot, where the sun rises among the beautiful hills and mountains whereas set on the heads of miniature architectures of the Kathmandu Valley.

 If you want to travel with the green wilderness on the top of the freezing fogs, then you must visit Nagarkot.
 It’s not that difficult to reach over there.
 You simply need to take a bus from Kamalbinayak Bus park (approximately an hour bus ride) which is enough accessible to Nagarkot.

-That offer resists for those who want to experience the local hustle and bustle of Bhaktapur.
-If you are not that patient then you can simply book a cab or go in your own vehicle.
+That offer discourages those who want to experience the local hustle and bustle of Bhaktapur.
+If you are not that patient, then you can simply book a cab or go in your own vehicle.

 Let me tell you that Nagarkot has the most luxurious hotels in the entire Bhaktapur.

 5. Pilot Baba Ashram